An in-principle super-polynomial quantum advantage for approximating combinatorial optimization problems via computational learning theory: Materials and methods

-We now introduce the \textit{formula coloring problem} (FC) that takes the centre stage in our later argument.
-It is a combinatorial optimization problem that has originally been introduced in Ref.~\cite{kearns_boolfunc_1993} as a generalization of the more common \emph{graph coloring problem}.
+We now introduce the \textit{formula colouring problem} (FC) that takes the centre stage in our later argument.
+It is a combinatorial optimization problem that has originally been introduced in Ref.~\cite{kearns_boolfunc_1993} as a generalization of the more common \emph{graph colouring problem}.
 It is an optimization problem of the type as is frequently considered in notions of quantum approximate optimization: In fact, in a subsequent section, we will formulate this problem as a problem of minimizing the energy of a commuting local Hamiltonian, to make that connection explicit.
 It is one of the main results of this work to show a super-polynomial quantum advantage for FC and integer programming.
-Let $z_1, \dots, z_m \in \mathbb{N}$ be the \textit{variables} in a Boolean formula, each being assigned an integer value, which acts as the integer valued \textit{color} of the variable.
-That is to say, each of the variables $z_1, \dots, z_m$ takes exactly one of the possible values referred to as colors.
-We regard an assignment of colors to the $z_i$ (called a coloring) as a partition of the variable set into equivalence classes.
-That is to say, two variables have the same color if and only if they are in the same equivalence class.
+Let $z_1, \dots, z_m \in \mathbb{N}$ be the \textit{variables} in a Boolean formula, each being assigned an integer value, which acts as the integer valued \textit{colour} of the variable.
+That is to say, each of the variables $z_1, \dots, z_m$ takes exactly one of the possible values referred to as colours.
+We regard an assignment of colours to the $z_i$ (called a colouring) as a partition of the variable set into equivalence classes.
+That is to say, two variables have the same colour if and only if they are in the same equivalence class.
 For the FC problem, we consider Boolean formulae $F(z_1, \dots, z_m)$ which consist of conjunctions of two types of clauses.
 On the one hand, these are clauses of the form $(z_i \neq z_j)$.
-This is, in fact, precisely of the form as the clauses of the more common \emph{graph coloring problem}.
+This is, in fact, precisely of the form as the clauses of the more common \emph{graph colouring problem}.
 On the other hand, there are clauses of the form $((z_i = z_j) \rightarrow (z_k = z_l))$.
 This material conditional, as it is called in Boolean logic, can equivalently and possibly more commonly be written as